Eureka! Art Pavilion 21st - 31st October show opens daily 10am-5pm

 The Exhibition will have a festival feel with a focus on making the arts and sciences more accessible to families and encouraging young people into science, engineering and the arts.

-The work comes from diverse backgrounds and disciplines and includes award winning artists Grenville Davey winner of the 1992 Turner Prize and Virginia Verran winner of the Jerwood Drawing Prize 2010.
+The work comes from diverse backgrounds and disciplines and includes award winning artist Virginia Verran winner of the Jerwood Drawing Prize 2010.
 The show also celebrates up and coming artists like Zoe Schoenherr the Leverhulme Trust Artist-in-Residence 2015 based at UCL engineering.
 Other cross disciplinary engineering based artists include Tom Wilkinson, Samuel Zealey and Tine Bech

 2015 also sees the UNESCO International year of Light which is a global initiative which highlights the importance of light and optical technologies in the lives and futures of developed societies.
 As part of this celebration Eureka! has invited David Medalla to make a new version of his famous interactive piece entitled 'THE COSMIC TYPEWRITER : homage to dsh',